Dorothy King: Career

 King was awarded her Ph.D. in archaeology by King's College London and the Institute of Classical Studies for a thesis entitled "The Sculptural Decoration of the Doric Order ca.375–31 BC".

 She first gained public attention when she opposed the construction of facilities for the 2004 Summer Olympics at the site of the Battle of Marathon.

 King wrote a 2006 book entitled The Elgin Marbles defending the British retention of the Marbles against Greek claims that they belong to Greece and should be moved to Athens.
 She believes Elgin's acquisition of the marbles was legal and has argued against allowing the Greeks to possess the marbles due to what she describes as slipshod conservation practices in Greek archaeological museums.
 The Sunday Times credited King's book with "reigniting" the controversy over possession of the Elgin marbles.
 King, however, does not rule out an eventual loan to Greece.

-On the name dispute between Greece and the Republic of Macedonia she said: "The Macedonians invaded and conquered Skopje, but Alexander conquered Iran and Afghanistan as well.
+On the name dispute between Greece and the Republic of North Macedonia she said: "The Macedonians invaded and conquered Skopje, but Alexander conquered Iran and Afghanistan as well.
 None of these two other countries ever claimed to be Macedonia.
 Amphipolis is in Macedonia, Vergina is in Macedonia and Macedonia is in Greece.
 To claim the opposite is so ridiculous.
 It is like saying that Jesus went to America."